Spring Theme and Centers for Preschoolers

 How do Plants Breathe?
 This great activity by Jacquie Fisher will help you create an environment where your students will be able to actually see photosynthesis taking place — the oxygen/carbon dioxide process of plants, with just a bowl of water and a leaf!
 Simple and fascinating.

-Rain Cloud in a Jar: this incredible experiment by Fun Learning for Kids will give your children a chance to explore clouds and rain in a hands-on and engaging way, with just a handful of inexpensive materials.
+Rain Cloud in a Jar: This incredible experiment by Fun Learning for Kids will allow your children to explore clouds and rain in a hands-on and engaging way, with just a handful of inexpensive materials.
 Plus, she includes a printable recording sheet, where your preschoolers can draw their observations.

 Informational YouTube Videos